jaredpetersen/kafka-connect-arangodb/README.md

   "transforms.cdc.type": "io.github.jaredpetersen.kafkaconnectarangodb.sink.transforms.Cdc"
 }
 ```

-### Topics
-The name of the topic determines the name of the collection the record will be written to.

-Record with topics that are just a plain string like `products` will go into a collection with the name `products`.
-If the record's topic name is period-separated like `dbserver1.mydatabase.customers`, the last period-separated value will be the collection's name (`customers` in this case).
-Each configured Kafka Connect ArangoDB Connector will only output data into a single database instance.

 ### Foreign Keys and Edge Collections
 In most situations, the record values that you will want to sink into ArangoDB is not in a format that ArangoDB can use effectively.
 ArangoDB has it's own format for foreign keys (`{ "foreignKey": "MyCollection/1234" }`) and edges between vertices (`{ "_from": "MyCollection/1234", "_to": "MyCollection/5678" }`) that your input data likely doesn't implement by default.
 It is recommended that you build your own custom [Kafka Streams application](https://kafka.apache.org/documentation/streams/) to perform these mappings.